canjs/canjs/guides/getting-started-tutorial/app-state.md

 attributes to the components through their custom HTML tags in `base_template.stache`.

-Open up `base_template.stache`, and add the following attributes to the menu
+Open up `base_template.stache` and add the following attributes to the menu
 tag:

 ```